katsumiar/WiseOwlChat/CONTRIBUTING.md

-# Contributing to OpenWolfPack
+# Contributing to WiseOwlChat

 Hello!
-Thank you for your interest in contributing to the OpenWolfPack project!
+Thank you for your interest in contributing to the WiseOwlChat project!
 This document provides guidelines for contributing to the project.

 ## Reporting Issues